CurtisPS/Unemployment-in-the-US-Capstone/README.md

 Lines 485-500: Reads in all the data on one sheet and extracts correlation coefficients.
 This will also save the code to your desired location.

+Correlation Coefficients across states, industries, and states and industry combined

+	Lines 501-521

 PCA Analysis

-	Lines 505-529: PCA for all data
+	Lines 526-546: PCA for all data

-	Lines 530-557: PCA for states
+	Lines 548-574: PCA for states

-	Lines 558-581: PCA for industry
+	Lines 577-598: PCA for industry

-	Lines 582-604: PCA for region
+	Lines 600-621: PCA for region

 Correlation Coefficients for Region and Industry

-	Lines 605-626: Create correlation plot and dot plot for region and industry
+	Lines 623-645: Create correlation plot and dot plot for region and industry

+PCA revisited for Region and Industry combined

+	Lines 647-668

+Heat Maps for All Data

+	Lines 671-700

 Complete Industry Name	                                   Abbreviation